apache/arrow/site/powered_by.md

   team uses Arrow in its NodeJS GPU backend and client libraries, and is an early contributing member to GOAI and Arrow\[JS\] focused on bringing these technologies to the enterprise.
+* **[InAccel][29]:** A machine learning acceleration framework which leverages FPGAs-as-a-service.
+InAccel supports dataframes backed by Apache Arrow to serve as input for our implemented ML algorithms.
+Those dataframes can be accessed from the FPGAs with a single DMA operation by implementing a shared memory communication schema.
 * **[libgdf][14]:** A C library of CUDA-based analytics functions and GPU IPC support for structured data.
 Uses the Arrow IPC format and targets the Arrow memory layout in its analytic functions.
 This work is part of the [GPU Open